Nordine Mahieddine

 Nordine Mahieddine (born 11 December 1989) is an Algerian-French kickboxer, currently competing in the heavyweight division of Glory.
+He also competed for SUPERKOMBAT Fighting Championship and World Fighting League.

 Between July 2021 and September 2022, Mahieddine was ranked as a top ten heavyweight according to Combat Press.

 Professional kickboxing career

 Early career

 Mahieddine made his professional debut against Issam Reghi at Kickboxing Championnat D'Europe on December 19, 2008.
 He won the fight by decision.
 He would go on to amass a 12–5 record, mostly competing on the French circuit, before beginning to compete in European tournaments.

 Mahieddine faced Bas Vorstenbosch in the semifinals of the K1 Event 8 heavyweight tournament, held on February 20, 2016.
 He beat Bas by decision.
 He won the tournament with a decision victory against Abderhamane Coulibaly in the tournament finals.

 Mahieddine was scheduled to face Marco Manetti at Boxe Evenements 13 on March 26, 2016.
 He won the fight by a first-round knockout.

 Mahieddine took part in the Partouche Kickboxing Tour heavyweight tournament, held on July 22, 2016.
 He was scheduled to face Farid Nair in the tournament semifinals.
 It was the third overall meeting between the two, with Mahieddine both of their previous fights.
 Mahieddine was as successful in their third encounter as he was in the first two, winning by a first-round knockout.
 He fought Dragos Zubco in the finals, and won by a third-round knockout.

 Mahieddine made his Glory debut against Nicolas Wamba at Glory 35: Nice on November 5, 2016.
 Wamba won the fight by decision.

 Mahieddine fought Saša Polugić for the WAKO European Heavyweight title at XI eme Trophée Des Etoiles on April 8, 2017.
 He won the fight by a third-round knockout.

 Mahieddine was scheduled to face Peter Aerts at the April 23, 2017 event.
 Aerts won the fight by decision.

 Mahieddine was scheduled to fight Daniel Sam at Capital Fights 2 on May 20, 2017.
 Sam won the fight by decision.

 Mahieddine fought Tarik Khbabez at the October 29, 2017, event.
 Khbabez won the fight by decision.

 Mahieddine was scheduled to face Roman Kryklia at the November 25, 2017 NDC event.
 Kryklia won the fight by decision.

 Mahieddine took part in the 2018 World Fighting League heavyweight tournament, held on September 22, 2018, and was scheduled to face Fred Sikking in the quarterfinals.
 He beat Sikking by decision, and beat Andrei Stoica in the semifinals in the same manner.
 Mahieddine lost to Murat Aygün in the tournament finals by decision.